SWEDEN: Prequelle - Ghost

 A metal album that breaks all the rules with sprinklings of disco, funk and jazz

-Regular readers of the site will be aware of my recent conversion process to being not exactly a hardcore fan of the heavy metal genre, but at least somewhat accepting and understanding of it – granted under some very specific and particular circumstances.
+Regular readers of the site will be aware of my recent conversion process from hating metal music to being... not exactly a hardcore fan of the heavy metal genre, but at least somewhat accepting and understanding of it – granted under some very specific and particular circumstances.
 Dinosaur and dragon costume-donning, Hevisaurus, recently had me wholeheartedly entertained with their heavy metal album Jurahevin Kuninkaat.
 However, if I am forced to be critical, what their extremely exuberant and boisterous record perhaps lacked was perhaps a sense of intellectual stimulation, which is of course understandable when one considers that the Finns made the album specifically for children.
 Well, it just so happens that another set of unique circumstances have come around leading to me being rather complimentary of another heavy metal album, albeit for very different reasons.

 “What can only be described as musical mastery, the instrumental track is a wild crusade across a plethora of genres whilst still working within the framework of the dark soul of heavy metal.”

 Fellow Scandinavian band Ghost are often considered a hard rock artist by so-called true metalheads.
 I would firmly disagree with that point of view and instead would simply state that Ghost are most definitely a metal act but what sets them apart is that they are rather unique in their choices to play with the form, not relying merely on lowest common denominator tropes of the genre to appeal to herds of long-haired, black t-shirt wearing oafs and Satanists (notwithstanding their obligatory leather jacket adorned with patches and pins to boot, like they want to show off their successful year with the girl scouts), but instead incorporating elements of funk, jazz and even disco into their music.